 Accountability through Practical Norms: Civil Service Reform in Africa from Below

-'Accountability through practical norms: Civil service reform in Africa from below' is part of the Anti-Corruption Evidence Programme funded by the British Academy and DfID.
-The study is led by Gerhard Anders as principal investigator and Giorgio Blundo (EHESS, IRD) and Jean-Pierre Olivier de Sardan (EHESS, LASDEL) as co-investigators.
+'Accountability through practical norms: Civil service reform in Africa from below' (2016-2017) was part of the Anti-Corruption Evidence Programme funded by the British Academy and DfID.
+The study was led by Gerhard Anders as principal investigator and Giorgio Blundo (EHESS, IRD) and Jean-Pierre Olivier de Sardan (EHESS, LASDEL) as co-investigators.

 Practical informal norms at shop-floor level play an important role in regulating bureaucratic practices in African countries where there is a wide discrepancy between official rules and lived realities.
 This might be negative, justifying or facilitating corrupt practices, but it might also be positive, resulting in hubs of integrity.
 Adopting a novel approach to create incentives for behavioural change the project contributes to a shift in focus from naming and shaming to develop a more positive approach emphasising integrity and public service delivery.

 For more information on the project see here: